 And also bread, jams, (and) cream.

-And perhaps (a) plate (of) bread and butter.
+And perhaps (a) plate (of) bread (together) with butter.

 Sath vinibui